InsuranceAuto Insurance Deductible For A Preventable Accident

 If you’re looking for an inexpensive DIY way to jazz up your front, landscaping using rocks is a fantastic idea.

-It would help if you considered things when adding mulch, soil, and rocks around a tree to keep it healthy.
+It would help to consider things when adding mulch, soil, and rocks around a tree to keep it healthy.

 Apparently, if you do this incorrectly, you can actually suffocate the tree and kill it.
 First of all, whether you can do this depends on your area/climate.